 The tenancy agreement will set out a number of obligations required to be fulfilled by the landlord.
 Usually, there are less than the tenant, but nevertheless, the landlord must oblige to his legal duty.
-Here at Seatons, we can act for both landlords and tenants, and our team has a variety of experience and knowledge to ensure the best result for you with the minimum inconvenience.
+Here at Seatons, our team has a variety of experience and knowledge to ensure the best result for you with the minimum inconvenience.

 Contact us to have a no obligation chat at our Corby office on 01536 276300 or Kettering 01536 311690 or use our online enquiry form.